Feasibility of Acousto-Electric Tomography: Introduction

 The outline of the paper is as follows: In Section \ref{sec:Inversion} we discuss the modelling of the inverse problem, explain the two step inversion procedure and it's numerical implementation.
-In Section \ref{sec:Parameters} the careful choice of physical parameters for the computational phantom is described, and noise modelling is considered.
-Numerical experiments are carried out in Section \ref{sec:Numerical} before the conclusion is drawn in Section \ref{sec:Conclusion}.
+In Section \ref{sec:Parameters} the careful choice of physical parameters for the computational phantom is described, and the methods and tools for numerical simulation are introduced.
+Then in Section \ref{sec:noise} we derive a formula for the signal strength in terms of the relevant parameters, compare this to an estimate of the Johnson-Nyquist noise, before described the chosen noise model for the computational experiments.
+Numerical experiments are carried out in Section \ref{sec:Numerical} before conclusions are drawn in Section \ref{sec:Conclusion}.